emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The maximum size of the plaintext (P_MAX) and the maximum size of the associated data (A_MAX) have been lowered from GCM {{RFC5116}}.
 To enable forgery probability close to ideal, even with maximum size plaintexts and associated data, we set P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>36</sup> - 48).
 Protocols that employ GCM-SST MAY impose stricter limits on P_MAX and A_MAX.
 Just like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST only allow a fixed nonce length (N_MIN = N_MAX) of 96 bits and 224 bits, respectively.
 For the AEAD algorithms in {{iana-algs}} the worst-case forgery probability is bounded by ≈ 1 / 2<sup>tag_length</sup> {{Nyberg}}.
 This is true for all allowed plaintext and associated data lengths.

 The V_MAX constraint ensures that the Bernstein bound factor is δ ≈ 1 for AES-GCM-SST in protocols where ℓ ≈ 2<sup>12</sup>, such as QUIC {{RFC9000}}, and always δ ≈ 1 for Rijndael-GCM-SST.
-In addition to restricting the Bernstein bound factor, the Q_MAX constraint establishes a minimum threshold for the complexity of distinguishing attacks.
+In addition to limiting the Bernstein bound factor, the Q_MAX constraint sets a minimum threshold for the complexity of distinguishing attacks and a maximum threshold for the fraction of a plaintext bit that an attacker can recover.
 Since encryption and decryption queries play an equivalent role in the Bernstein bound, it follows that Q_MAX ≤ V_MAX.
 Protocols that employ GCM-SST MAY impose stricter limits on Q_MAX and V_MAX.

 Protocols utilizing AES-GCM-SST MUST enforce stricter limits P_MAX, A_MAX, Q_MAX, and/or V_MAX to ensure that (P_MAX + A_MAX) ⋅ (Q_MAX + V_MAX) ⪅ 2<sup>66</sup>.
 This ensures that δ ≈ 1.

+Protocols utilizing AES-GCM-SST MUST enforce stricter limits P_MAX and/or Q_MAX to ensure that Q_MAX ⋅ P_MAX ⪅ 2<sup>63</sup>.
+This aligns with {{ANSSI}} requirements and ensures that an attacker cannot recover more than ≈ 1 / 2<sup>10.47</sup> ≈ 0.0007 bits of the plaintext {{Entropy}}.

 Refer to Sections {{Int}}{: format="counter"}, {{Conf}}{: format="counter"}, and {{Comp}}{: format="counter"} for further details.